isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 template<typename T> T cell::value() const;
 ```

-Embind doesn't support type-based overloading so the obvious solution here is to create different methods with different names depending on the return type.
-The implementation of this is a no-brainer.
+Embind doesn't support type-based overloading so the obvious solution here was to create different methods with different names depending on the return type.
+The implementation of this was a no-brainer.

 ```cpp
 .function("get_value_str", &cell::value<string>)